tezoatlipoca/GeFeSLE-server/README.md

 * get ur data **OUT**:
   * html+css (and a little bit of javascript for filtering); and it prints to PDF just fine without any funny stuff
   * json, xml, text, Excel
+  * .. write your own!
 * self-hosted web interface for administration and list curation
   * browser plugins (Firefox for now) to quickly add new list items - no matter what page you're on; take a snip of the current browser tab to add to your new item
   * Windows systray widget to add new list items - wouldn't it be nice if you could add an item to Trello without opening Trello?
-  * fully documented REST API - don't like our apps? write your own.
+  * (soon to be fully documented) REST API - don't like our apps? write your own.

 (1) so long as you don't change the list name